Yuanxin519/9103-Creative-coding-major-project/README.md

 ### Team Member Name - PerlinNoise
 Your text...

-### Team Member Name – TimeBased
+### Xiaorong Dang – TimeBased
-- Xiaorong Dang: There is a time-driven mosaic transition between two artworks.
+There is a time-driven mosaic transition between two artworks.
 Pausing every 6 seconds, waves sweep across the canvas column by column (or row by row), flipping all the tiles to reveal the other artwork within 3 seconds.
 Each cycle alternates between left-to-right and top-to-bottom directions.
 This cycle repeats infinitely.

 ### Liqi Lu – UserInput
 Responsible for the interactive mouse-based behaviour of the mosaic.
 This mechanic uses distance calculations and interpolation to create a ripple effect when the cursor moves across the artwork.